Code-Institute-Submissions/Dark-Luna/README.md

 ### View for logged in user ###

 A logged in user will benefit from the full functionality of the site.
-The navigation will contain extra: 'Account(Icon)' and 'Logout'.
+The navigation will contain extra: 'Logout'.
 This user is able to book appointments, book workshops and buy products they might need for exercises given in sessions.
 In the profile there are also functions for changing once username, password and even delete their account.